Follow the money: the power of in-game mobile advertising

 What are the benefits of in-game advertising?

-In-game advertising provides a symbiotic relationship between publishers and advertisers.
-For advertisers, in-game ads are a highly interactive and engaging way to interact with users.
+In-game advertising creates a symbiotic relationship between publishers and advertisers.
+For advertisers, in-game ads are an engaging way to interact with users in their ideal audience.
 For publishers, ads are an effective revenue driver and provide a gateway for users to spend more within the app.
 Let’s dig a little deeper.

 Generate revenue – and lots of it